Looking to move to Chicago? Well, you’ll want to know about these pros & cons of living in Chicago before spending your precious time and energy!

 Con #7: High Cost of Living

-The median home price in Chicago is higher than the national average, and renting an apartment in a desirable neighborhood can be costly, ranging from $1,300 to $2,284.
+The median home price exceeds the national average, and renting in desirable neighborhoods ranges from $1,300 to $2,284.

-Even though salaries in Chicago may be higher in certain industries, the overall cost of living can strain budgets, especially for those just starting out or living on a fixed income.
+While salaries in certain industries may be higher, the overall cost of living can strain budgets, particularly for newcomers or those on fixed incomes.

 It’s essential to consider the financial implications of living in Chicago and plan accordingly to make the most of what the city has to offer.